Kutiolajide07/devops-micro-internship-pravinmishra/week-01-success-mindset/README.md

 Throughout his journey, he continued expanding his expertise in Azure security, Microsoft Defender, Microsoft Sentinel, Infrastructure as Code, automation, and cloud governance while maintaining a focus on practical implementation rather than collecting credentials alone.

-Outside the workplace, he remained active within his local community, where he contributed to men's development initiatives and encouraged meaningful conversations around leadership, family, personal growth, and professional excellence.
+Outside the workplace, he remained active within his local community, where he contributed to men's development initiatives and encouraged meaningful conversations around leadership, family, finance, personal growth, and professional excellence.

 Looking back, Ola's career illustrates a lesson that resonates far beyond technology: sustainable success is rarely built through dramatic breakthroughs.
 More often, it is the result of small, disciplined actions repeated consistently over time.
 By combining continuous learning with practical execution and community contribution, he built a career defined by credibility, technical excellence, and meaningful impact.